kmogatas/cse15l-lab-reports/lab-report-4.md

 ![Image](snip3expect.png)

-This is my group's JUnit test that I implemented to see if our code functioned properly.
+This is my JUnit test that I implemented to see if my code functioned properly.
 ![Image](testingSnippet3.png)

-Here, this is the JUnit test we used to check the group's code that we had reviewed:
+Here, this is the JUnit test I used to check the group's code that we had reviewed:
 ![Image](review3test.png)

 ---
 > **Result of running test for Snippet 3**

-After running the JUnit test cases that we had implemented between the two groups.
+After running the JUnit test cases that I had implemented between the two groups.
 The test cases for both groups had failed.
 They both failed because the resulting output of both of our groups did not match the expected output.

-This is my group's error message once running JUnit.
+This is my error message once running JUnit.
 ![Image](testSnippet3.png)
 Our output was:
 ```